wavefrontHQ/docs/pages/doc/proxies_manual_install.md

 ### Prerequisites

 - **Networking:** The minimum requirement is an outbound HTTPS connection to the Wavefront service so the proxy can send metrics to the Wavefront service.
-This connection can be routed via an HTTP proxy via configuration settings in the `wavefront.conf` file.
   For metrics, the proxy uses port 2878 by default.
-You change that and you can configure [additional proxy ports](configuring-proxy-ports-for-metrics-histograms-and-traces) for histograms and traces, and
+You change that and you can configure [additional proxy ports](configuring-proxy-ports-for-metrics-histograms-and-traces) for histograms and traces.

+  You can use an [HTTP proxy](proxies_manual_install.html#connecting-to-wavefront-through-an-http-proxy) for the connection.

 - **JRE:** The Wavefront proxy is a Java jar file and requires a JRE - for example, openjdk8.
 If the JRE is in the execution path you should be able to install the .rpm or .deb file as above.